PathanJunaid/Weather-Page/README.md

 ```
 ## Set Up Environment Variables

-Create a `.env.local` file in the root of your project and add your API key:
+Create a `.env.development` file in the root of your project and add your API key:

 ```bash
 NEXT_PUBLIC_Weather_API=your_api_key_here